SherifGamal9441/Segmentation-of-Indian-traffic/README.md

 ## 📌 Project Highlights

-- Implementation of UNet and a custom CANet for semantic segmentation
+- Transfer Learning of UNet and a custom implementation of CANet for semantic segmentation
 - Data preprocessing, augmentation, and label remapping specific to the India Driving Dataset
-- Handling class imbalance to improve model performance
 - Evaluation based on Intersection over Union (IoU) metric
 - End-to-end pipeline including training, evaluation, and inference